 In this scenario, without loss of generality, it is assumed that NVEs operate in VLAN-based service interface mode with one Bridge Table (BT) per MAC-VRF.
-Thus for a given tenant, an NVE has one MAC-VRF for each tenant's subnet (e.g., each VLAN) that is configured for which is typically the case for VxLAN and GENEVE encapsulation.
+Thus, for a given tenant, an NVE has one MAC-VRF for each tenant subnet (e.g., each VLAN) that is configured for extension via VxLAN or GENEVE encapsulation.
 In case of VLAN-aware bundling, then each MAC-VRF consists of multiple Bridge Tables (e.g., one BT per VLAN).
 The MAC-VRFs on an NVE for a given tenant are associated with an IP-VRF corresponding to that tenant (or IP-VPN instance) via their IRB interfaces.